JarlPenguin/JarlPenguin.github.io/index.md

-# JarlPenguin's Homepage
+# Jarl-Penguin's Homepage
-## Welcome to my homepage!

-Hello everyone, my name is JarlPenguin, and I like to work on all sorts of projects.
 Below are some of the ones I have worked on.

-Note that these pages will expand more and more as I add more/update existing content.

-- Go to [**my blog**](https://jarlpenguin.blogspot.com) for my blog on tutorials, software updates, pictures, and the like.

 - Join my [**Discord server**](https://discord.gg/VVuZHqT) to get assistance on any of the below apps, if not on their GitHub pages.

 - Go to [**UserBenchMark Portable**](https://JarlPenguin.github.io/UserBenchMarkPortable) for the portable version of UserBenchMark.

-- Go to [**PortableMineLauncher**](https://JarlPenguin.github.io/PortableMineLauncher) for the portable version of the new & native Minecraft launcher.
+- Go to [**MinePortableLauncher**](https://JarlPenguin.github.io/MinePortableLauncher) for the portable version of the new & native Minecraft launcher.

 - Go to [**Tor Browser Portable**](https://JarlPenguin.github.io/TorBrowserPortable) for the portable version of Tor Browser.